Fossil Fighters (video game): Development

 The director Azusa Tajima and Genki Yokota from Nintendo SPD along with their entire sound staff from Nintendo worked together with Artdink, M2 and Red Entertainment in the development of this game.
 In an interview with the 4-team development group, Nintendo's Hitoshi Yamagami describes the game's conception around 2004, when Red Entertainment proposed the idea of a game involving dinosaurs.

-Manga

-The official manga currently has 15 "episodes" as stated on the Fossil Fighters official website, each of which has 16 pages.

-Hunter, the main character of the manga has revived the following vivosaurs: